Grauenwolf/PackIT/README.md

 Given the relative difficulty and questionable merits of the pattern, we’re going with option 2.
 The change isn’t perfectly clean due to the non-standard validation, but that will have to be addressed at a later date.

+## Round 17 - Exception Naming

+Consider these two facts:

+1. All of the custom exceptions inherit from `PackItException`.
+2. The middleware always converts a `PackItException` into a 400/Bad Request error.

+The name `PackItException` doesn’t actually mean anything to us.
+At first glance, it seems to be a vanity exception.
+Which is to say, an exception created just to advertise the name of the library.

+But it’s not. `PackItException` actually does mean something, namely that a Bad Request error will be returned.
+It thus follows that we should rename it `BadRequestException`.

+But we can take this a step further.
+We can create a generic `HttpStatusException` to act as the base class for `BadRequestException`.
+This gives a way to represent any exception that could potentially be turned into an error code.

+Adding a `StatusCode` property to `HttpStatusException` means that we can remove the hard-coded "400" from the `ExceptionMiddleware` class.